kvasilopoulos/exuber/cran-comments.md

+This is a maintenance submission to deal with warnings from dplyr 1.1.0.

 ## Test environments

-* local OS MS install, R 4.0.3
+* local OS MS install, R 4.2.2
 * Continuous Integration
   * GitHub actions (ubuntu-20.04): release, devel
   * GitHub actions (windows): release